NovatecConsulting/camunda-aws-s3-connector/connector-aws-s3/README.md

 NOTE: This behaviour will most likely be improved in the future

-## FileAdapter
+## File Handling

-The connector uses two file adapters:
+The connector has two file adapters:

 - *cloud file adapter* to S3
 - *local file adapter* to the local file system